New Taipei City: Education

 Education in New Taipei City is governed by the Education Department of New Taipei City Government.
-The city population is highly educated, with over 38% of the people received higher education.
+The city population is highly educated, with over 38% of the people having received higher education.

 Universities and colleges

 There are currently 24 colleges and universities in New Taipei City.
 Fu Jen Catholic University is the representative university of New Taipei City by QS Most Affordable Cities for Students Ranking.
 Mayor of New Taipei City Hou Yu-ih once pointed out in 2021 that "Fu Jen is the core of talent, academics and medical care in New Taipei City".

 Some of the other universities and colleges in the city are Aletheia University, Asia Eastern University of Science and Technology, Cardinal Tien College of Healthcare and Management, Huafan University, HungKuo Delin University of Technology, Hwa Hsia University of Technology, Hsing Wu University, Lee-Ming Institute of Technology, Mackay Medical College, Ming Chi University of Technology, St. John's University, Taipei University of Marine Technology etc.